-The official Israeli position is that it will not "introduce nuclear weapons into the Middle East", a mantra first used by Foreign Minister Shimon Peres in 1963 that continues to be echoed by contemporary Israeli politicians like Netanyahu.6 This mantra is the core of the long-standing Israeli policy of amimut, a strategy that aims to achieve the security promised by deterrence theory while also avoiding provoking its neighbours to proliferate.7 Contrary to Israel's official posture, it is an accepted fact among experts that Israel possesses enough nuclear warheads to destroy every major city in the Middle East, although estimates on their exact number vary significantly (in 2014, most sources varied between 75 to 400).8 sees Iran as a hostile existential threat to Israel, a threat which is articulated in terms of the holocaust.
-In the national discourse, national security for Israelis is tantamount to averting future holocausts.
+The official Israeli position is that it will not "introduce nuclear weapons into the Middle East", a mantra first used by Foreign Minister Shimon Peres in 1963 that continues to be echoed by contemporary Israeli politicians like Netanyahu.6 This mantra is the core of the long-standing Israeli policy of amimut, a strategy that aims to achieve the security promised by deterrence theory while also avoiding provoking its neighbours to proliferate.7 Contrary to Israel's official

+Only when enemies are not seen everywhere, and history is no longer read as a mandate for distrust, can the Israeli state begin to participate, in good faith, in the regional dialogues that can bring about a new era of cooperation in the Middle East. posture, it is an accepted fact among experts that Israel possesses enough nuclear warheads to destroy every major city in the Middle East, although estimates on their exact number vary significantly (in 2014, most sources varied between 75 to 400).8 sees Iran as a hostile existential threat to Israel, a threat which is articulated in terms of the holocaust.9 In the national discourse, national security for Israelis is tantamount to averting future holocausts.
 Indeed, the perception of the Iranian threat is not limited to the Israeli public, but is also prevalent in the security establishment.
-A panel at Tel Aviv University about nuclear threats in the Middle East focused entirely on Iran, and strategies to invade Iran - while not at all considering or acknowledging the role of Israeli weapons in the conflict.
-This is the domestic dimension of amimut: as well as denying the existence of Israeli nuclear weapons to outsiders, amimut includes the taboo against acknowledging Israeli weapons which exists among the elite and the public.
+A panel at Tel Aviv University about nuclear threats in the Middle East focused entirely on Iran, and strategies to invade Iran - while not at all considering or acknowledging the role of Israeli weapons in the conflict.10 This is the domestic dimension of amimut: as well as denying the existence of Israeli nuclear weapons to outsiders, amimut includes the taboo against acknowledging Israeli weapons which exists among the elite and the public.